House to House Collection Permits

 One of the key grounds for refusal would be where the total amount likely to be applied for charitable purpose as a result of the collection is inadequate in proportion to the value of the proceeds likely to be received.
 So, for instance, where an applicant intends to claim an unreasonable proportion of the proceeds of the collection for expenses a permit could be refused.
 There is no statutory guidance to local authorities on what would be a reasonable amount for expenses.

-We retain details of House to House collection permits which have been granted, for further information contact the Licensing Section - see contact details below.
+We retain details of House to House Collection Permits which have been granted, for further information contact the General Licensing Team - see contact us page.